werner-roman/bytetools/README.md

 ## Feedback

 Your feedback is important to us.
 If you have any suggestions or comments, please feel free to reach out.
-You can open an issue on GitHub or contact us directly.
+You can open an issue on GitHub.

 ## License